Taiwan Lantern Festival 2026 in Chiayi Guide + Photos

 We love using agoda.com and booking.com for researching and booking all our hotels, and Hostelworld for booking hostels.

-For booking tours, transfers and SIM cards we recommend Get Your GuideViator, KK Day or Klook.
+For booking tours, transfers and SIM cards/eSIMs we recommend Get Your GuideViator, KK Day or Klook.
+You can also purchase eSIMs from Airalo.

 The Taiwan Lantern Festival usually lights up nightly from mid afternoon and runs until late in the evening.